 Early Notification of Acceptance: A beginning freshman student desiring early notification of acceptance to the University may submit an application by the printed priority deadline, either ACT or SAT scores, and a copy of the official high school transcript reflecting grades through the sixth semester of the junior year.
 A projected date of graduation and class rank should be indicated on the transcript.
 Pending admission status may be given if all necessary information is not available to MSU Admissions.
 Early notification of acceptance may be advanced to full acceptance for admission after graduation from high school is verified with MSU Admissions by submission of an official high school transcript showing date of graduation and rank in class.
-If a high school or beginning freshman student enrolls in dual credit or concurrent courses, prior to initial enrollment at MSU, the student must inform MSU Admissions of institutions attended.
+If a high school or beginning freshman applicant enrolls in dual credit or concurrent enrollment courses at another university or college prior to enrollment at MSU, the student must inform MSU Admissions of all institutions attended.
+Students must meet transfer admission criteria and have a minimum cumulative grade point average of 2.0 on all collegiate transfer work to meet admission criteria.
 Failure to disclose this information will be treated as falsification of records.

 Temporary Admission: A tentative enrollment may be permitted under a temporary admission status if collegiate transcripts on file with MSU Admissions meet the 2.0 grade point average criteria.
-The student must certify by submitting a Transfer Agreement Form (https://secure.mwsu.edu/quask/admissions transfer agreement form.htm).
 If the transcripts are not received within three weeks from the first day of classes during the long term or two weeks during a summer term, or if the student does not meet the admission requirements when the credentials arrive and are evaluated, he/she may be automatically withdrawn from the University.
 This action will be posted to the student's permanent academic record as "enforced withdrawal."
 Tuition and fees will be refunded in accordance with the "Schedule of Refunds" effective on the date of withdrawal as outlined elsewhere in this catalog.
 A student admitted on a Temporary Admission Status is responsible for determining his/her admissibility according to MSU admission requirements, course prerequisites, and for providing official credentials within the allotted period at the time of enrollment.